-You will be treated like a new employee for the purposes of the new benefits you are earning.
-If you were previously vested in the Plan, you retain your vested right to those benefits earned prior to your termination.
-If you were not vested in your benefits at the time of your termination, you loose all rights to those benefits upon termination.
+If you previously elected a Transfer Value, you will be treated like a new employee for the purposes of the new benefits you are earning.
+If you previously left benefits in the Plan, the entitlement will continue to accumulate.

 Where can I transfer my benefit?